jellekralt/Responsive-Tabs/README.md

         rotate: false, // The tabs won't auto rotate
         rotate: true, // The tabs will auto rotate from the start

+### Animation
+This option enables the animation of the panels.
+By default the panels will just show and hide, this option can be used to make the panels slide up and down and fade in and out.

+        animation: 'fade', // The panels will fade in and out
+        rotate: 'slide', // The panels will slide up and down

 Callbacks
 ---------